 Bunning’s long tenure in the minor leagues and his election to the Hall of Fame in 1996 are testaments to his toughness and hard work.
 His political career may be remembered best for its brusque statements.
 His perfect game in June 1964 will always be remembered.

-As of January 2013, Jim and Mary Bunning had been married for 60 years.
+Jim and Mary Bunning were married for more than 60 years.
 They had nine children, 35 grandchildren, and seven great-grandchildren.

 This biography is included in the book "The Year of the Blue Snow: The 1964 Philadelphia Phillies" (SABR, 2013), edited by Mel Marmer and Bill Nowlin.
 For more information or to purchase the book in e-book or paperback form, click here.